simoninireland/introduction-to-epidemics/src/notes.md

 2017-vintage MacBook Pro with 16Gb of memory and a dual-core Intel i5@3.1GHz processor.

-All text, code, diagrams, and generated datasets are available for download from [the project's GitHub repo](https://github.com/simoninireland/introduction-to-epidemics).
+All text, code, and diagrams are available for download from [the project's GitHub repo](https://github.com/simoninireland/introduction-to-epidemics).